cmatosbc/ananke/README.md

 ## License

-This package is open-sourced software licensed under the MIT license.
+This project is licensed under the GPL-3.0-or-later License - see the LICENSE file for details.